• Skip to primary navigation

 • 2 egg yolks

-• 1 tbsp buttermilk or yoghurt
+• 1 tablespoon buttermilk or yoghurt

 • 1 pinch salt pink Himalayan